Early Ottoman architecture: Background

+One of the early Ottoman stylistic distinctions that emerged was a tradition of designing more complete façades in front of mosques, especially in the form of a portico with arches and columns.
+Another early distinction was the reliance on domes.
+The main construction materials were brick and rubble masonry.
+The preference for bricks may have been influenced by Byzantine practice, while their relative lightness also made them well-suited for dome and vault constructions.
+It was also common for walls to be built with layers of brick alternating with layers of cut stone, a technique inherited from Byzantine architecture.
+Though there was no standard, a typical construction of this kind would employ three layers of bricks for one layer of cut stone.

-In this early period there were generally three types of mosques: the single-domed mosque, the T-plan mosque (or zaviye), and the multi-unit or multi-dome mosque.
-In early Ottoman society the Sufi religious orders were the most important organisations that mobilized people and organized religious life; the Sunni ulama (religious scholars and jurists) only became leaders of religious life later, as the Ottoman state evolved.
-As a result, the most important type of religious building up until the first half of the 15th century (until the reign of Murad II) was the zaviye (cognate of Arabic zawiya), a multi-functional religious structure that accommodated Sufi brotherhoods.
-Although mosques were built, the major foundations of early Ottoman sultans were zaviyes rather than mosques.
+In this early period there were generally three types of mosque or religious building: the single-domed mosque, the T-plan mosque or zaviye, and the multi-unit or multi-dome mosque.
+In early Ottoman society, the Sufi religious orders were the most important organisations that mobilized people and organized religious life; the Sunni ulama (religious scholars and jurists) only became leaders of religious life later, as the Ottoman state evolved.
+As a result, the most important type of religious building up until the first half of the 15th century (until the reign of Murad II) was the zaviye (from Arabic zawiya), a multi-functional religious structure that accommodated Sufi brotherhoods.
+While mosques in the strict sense were also built, the major foundations sponsored by early Ottoman sultans were zaviyes rather than mosques.
 Madrasas (medrese), which catered to the ulama, were likewise less important and less numerous until later periods.
 Many of the early zaviyes were later converted into formal mosques during the 14th and 15th centuries, a conversion which was expressed architecturally by the addition of minarets (sometimes of crude appearance).